alexhunsley/swift-testing-wildcards/README.md

         .filter { $0.newUI || $0.offlineAllowed }
 ```

-## Can I get all the variants passed into my test method as a list?
+## Can I get all the variants as a list?

-Yes, by calling `.variantsList` instead of `.variants`, and receiving an array to your func.
-Example:
+Yes, by calling `.variantsList` instead of `.variants`.

+If you wanted to suck that into a test func, just receiving an array param, like so:

 ```swift
     @Test("if retry is disabled then shouldRetry always returns false", arguments: